Watchman (mascot): Watchman IV

 Watchman IV was presented to the Staffordshire Regiment in August 1998.
 He was a gift from the Friends of the Staffordshire Regiment.
 Watchman IV paraded with the 1st Battalion of the Staffordshire Regiment and the West Midlands Regiment.
 His handler was Sgt Malcom Bower.

 Watchman IV appeared at remembrance day parades in London and the Service of Remembrance outside Westminster Abbey.
 At this event he was introduced to HM The Queen.
-He participated in the Tercentenary Celebration in 2005 and Watchman IV was again was introduced to HM The Queen at the Stafford's 800th anniversary celebrations in 2006.
+He participated in the Tercentenary Celebration in 2005 and Watchman IV was again introduced to HM The Queen at the Stafford's 800th anniversary celebrations in 2006.

 Watchman IV attracted such attention when his handler took him for a walk through the streets of London.
 A coach full of tourists pulled up and leapt off the vehicle to photograph him.

 Watchman IV was carried forward when the Battalion joined the Mercian Regiment on 1 September 2007 and became the mascot of the 3rd Battalion The Mercian Regiment (STAFFORDS).
 He retired on 4 October 2009 after 10 years of military service.
 He was replaced by a young Staffordshire Bull Terrier named Watchman V, in a ceremony at the Staffordshire Regiment Museum in Whittington, on 5 October 2010.

 Watchman IV was buried with full military honours in St Edwards Square in Burton upon Trent on 5 December 2013.
 He rests along previous Watchman I, II and III.

 Watchman V

 Watchman V took over duties on 5 October 2009.
 He carried out his duties as part of the 3rd Battalion (STAFFORDS) of the Mercian Regiment, until it was withdrawn in 2013.
 He then took out duties as part of the Staffordshire Regimental Association.
 Watchman V's handler is Greg Hedges.
 Due to the widespread use of social media, he has become the biggest profile Watchman to date, amassing nearly 20,000 followers on Facebook.

 He attends regimental events, military parades, remembrance ceremonies and national events such as the Garden of Remembrance at Westminster Abbey.
 Watchman V has been presented to HRH Prince Harry at the Garden of Remembrance in Westminster Abbey.
 He has also been introduced several times to HRH Prince Philip at the Garden of Remembrance in Westminster Abbey.

 He proved to be a very popular mascot and was awarded Freedom of numerous villages and several towns in Staffordshire, most notably Tamworth Borough in 2014 and Newcastle-under-Lyme Borough in 2016.
 He also holds the Freedom of Uttoxeter, Heath Hayes and Wilmblebury, and Hednesford.
-As part of the Regimental Association he also holds freedom of many other places such as Cannock, and Hanley, in Stoke on Trent.
+As part of the Regimental Association he also holds freedom of many other places such as Cannock, and Hanley, in Stoke-on-Trent.